Every blogger, especially beginners, are always wondering how to increase blog traffic.

 Go to these sites and give the people what they want: Answers!

-When you provide members with helpful answers to their questions, they will respect and appreciate you for it and won’t have any problems visiting the sources that you recommend – which of course will include your blog posts at times;)
+When you provide people with helpful answers to their questions, they will respect and appreciate you for it.
+And they’ll have no problem visiting the sources that you recommend – which of course will include your blog posts at times;)

 Note: Don’t link to your site on every answer.
 This is an amateur mistake and will get you banned on most Q&A sites.
 Link to other sources on some answers.
 And also, even on some answers where you link to your site, you can include your link along with a few other good links related to the topic.